Documentation Index

 Managing Context

-From the Context page you can:- View all context rules for your organization in a table showing the context text, file pattern, assigned tags, and a count of assigned repositories.
+From the Context page you can:- View all context rules for your organization in a table showing the context text, file pattern, assigned tags, and repository scope.
+Context rules that apply to all repositories display “All Repositories” instead of a count.

 - Edit any context rule by clicking its row — update the text, targeting, or scope.